Charming holiday home with lovely garden in the heart of Liseleje

 Get up close to the local attractions

-With just 460 metres to Liseleje Beach and 340 metres to the local grocery shop, you can easily leave the car behind and explore on foot.
-Take a morning stroll to the sea with your towel over your shoulder, or pick up freshly baked rolls for breakfast.
-Liseleje offers charming boutiques, ice cream stands and cafés where you can soak up the relaxed holiday vibe with locals and visitors alike.
+With only 460 metres to Liseleje Beach and 340 metres to the local grocery store, you can leave the car behind and explore everything on foot.
+Take an early morning swim, pick up fresh pastries for breakfast or wander through the small streets filled with cafés, ice cream shops and local boutiques.

-Take a detour to scenic Hyllingebjerg and watch the sunset paint the Kattegat in gold, or hop on a bike and explore Tisvilde Hegn – one of Denmark’s oldest forests, full of trails, dunes and the scent of carefree summers.
-In Liseleje, you have everything nearby – beach, woods, town, and tranquillity.
-All right outside your door.
+For beautiful nature experiences, visit nearby Hyllingebjerg and enjoy the sunset over the Kattegat Sea, or hop on your bike and explore Tisvilde Hegn – one of Denmark’s oldest forest plantations with dunes, winding trails and the unmistakable scent of Danish summer.
+Here in Liseleje, beach, forest, town life and tranquility are all right outside your door.

 Other facilities